OWASP/owasp-mastg/weaknesses/MASVS-PRIVACY/MASWE-0110.md

 ---

 ## Overview

-Preventing identification of users is concerned with the risk of collecting data in a way that leads to user identification and tracking.
-The risk of user identification and tracking should be mitigated by ensuring use of unlinkability techniques such as data abstraction, anonymization and pseudonymization.
+Without proper controls, the collection of unique identifiers—such as device IDs, IP addresses, or behavioral patterns—can enable the identification and tracking of users across different services and over time.
+This lack of privacy safeguards can result in unauthorized profiling, targeted advertising without consent, and potential legal issues.

-Technical barriers need to be established when utilizing complex ‘finger-print’ like data points for specific purposes to prevent cross-usage and ensure each data stream serves its intended function without compromising user privacy.
+The absence of unlinkability techniques like data abstraction, anonymization, and pseudonymization contributes to this risk.
+Additionally, failing to establish technical barriers when utilizing complex "fingerprint"-like data points can lead to unintended cross-usage of data, compromising user privacy.

 ## Modes of Introduction

 This risk can be introduced in various scenarios, including:

-- Unnecessary collection of identifiers like device IDs, IP addresses, behavioral patterns that can lead to user identification and tracking.
+- **Unnecessary collection of identifiers**: Identifiers such as device IDs, IP addresses, behavioral patterns can be used to identify and track users.
-- No anonymization and pseudonymisation measures to strip data of any direct identifiers such as user ID or name before server side collection.
+- **Lack of Anonymization or Pseudonymization Measures**: Failure to implement anonymization or pseudonymization measures to strip data of direct identifiers such as user ID or name prior to server-side collection.
-- Reusing signals collected for a specific purpose for other features (e.g fingerprinting for fraud detection).

 ## Impact

-The impact of user identification:

 - **Violation of User Privacy**: Users may not be aware that their personal information is being collected for tracking purposes, leading to privacy infringement.
 - **Compliance and Legal Risks**: Breach of data protection laws and regulations (like GDPR), resulting in legal consequences and fines.
-- **Read Application Data**: If an app collects and exposes user data without proper anonymization, attackers could access and expose this data by reading the application's data storage.
-This could include sensitive information like names, addresses, financial details, and even health records.

 ## Mitigations

-To mitigate this risk, consider the following strategies:

-- Ensure techniques like anonymisation and pseudonymisation are implemented to prevent user identification.
+- **Use Anonymisation and Pseudonymisation**: Ensure techniques like anonymisation and pseudonymisation are implemented to prevent user identification.
-- Avoid using identifiers that are unique, or probabilistically unique.
+- **Avoid Unique Identifiers**: Avoid using identifiers that are unique, or probabilistically unique.
 Instead, opt for identifiers that can be reset.